 Mergers and Acquisitions

-To further enhance its global snacks business, Kellogg acquired a majority stake in Bisco Misr, the largest biscuit company in Egypt.
+To further enhance its global snacks business, Kellogg acquired a majority stake in Bisco Misr, the largest biscuit company in Egypt, in 2015.

 In 2012, in a major move, the company bought Procter & Gamble's Pringles canned chip business for some $2.7 billion in cash.
-The deal propels Kellogg to the second-largest snack food company in the world, behind PepsiCo.
-Pringles boasts more than $1.5 billion in sales in 140 countries and manufacturing operations in Asia, Europe, and the US.
-It's a strategic fit, as the global snacks market is showing growth in both mature and developing regions.
+The deal propeled Kellogg to the second-largest snack food company in the world, behind PepsiCo.